dseeni/TechArtDemos/README.md

 requires minimal setup time.
 - [x] Reduce ulnar deviation and RSI by ergonomically prioritizing the home row keys whilst still being flexible enough for full customization if needed (including Left vs Right hand support).
-- [x] Easily integrate new applications as production needs change.
+- [x] Integrate new applications as production needs change with relative ease.
 - [x] Integrate a Python to Autohotkey Parser, allowing for mapping overrides that are not natively supported in a specific DCC application.
-- [x] Autohotkey code is procedurally generated, commented, and documented for easy reference like so.
+- [x] Autohotkey code is procedurally generated, dynamically updated, commented, and documented for easy reference like so.

 ```Autohotkey
 #IfWinActive ahk_exe Photoshop.exe